PacificBiosciences/pbmarkdup/README.md

 consumption.\
 Alternatively, _pbmarkdup_ only stores the first and last 250 bp of each read with 2 byte/base and aggressively thins minimizers.
-This results in 8 GB memory for a 60 GB dataset.
+This results in 8 GB memory for a 60 GB dataset (unreleased version 0.3.0).

 ### Why are input files parsed twice?
 In order to keep memory footprint to a minimum, we trade reading input files